No products in the cart

 Regional Advice and Care

 Bellflowers are low maintenance plants in our region.
-They will spread and some varieties will need to be divided in spring every 2 to 3 years to keep them blooming strong and prevent their spread.
+Bellflowers spread.
+Divide some varieties in spring every 2 to 3 years to keep them blooming strong and prevent their spread.
 Deadhead spent flowers of tall varieties to extend the bloom time.
 Cutting back the tall flower stems by 1/3rd after blooming sometimes will stimulate new growth and reblooming later in summer and early fall.
 Watch for aphids on leaves and slugs or snails eating the foliage.
 Spray insecticidal soap to control aphids and use iron phosphate bait, beer traps or erect a copper barrier on raised beds to control slugs and snails.
 Cut back and clean up foliage in fall to prevent disease from overwintering near the plants.

 Companion Planting and Design

 The peach-leafed bellflowers come in colors such as white, pink or blue, cup-shaped flowers in 2 to 3 foot tall plants.
 The chimney bellflowers grow up to 6 feet tall in blue or white colors.
 They make excellent cut flowers.
 The Serbian bellflower grows less than 6 inches tall and spreads with unusual, star-shaped flowers.
-Canterberry bells are an old fashioned selection with white or blue flowers on 3-foot tall flower stalks.
+Canterberry bells are an old fashioned flower.
+They have white or blue flowers on 3-foot tall flower stalks.

 Excerpted from my book, New England Getting Started Garden Guide.